Spinach Tiger

 Instructions

-4. Mix the mushrooms separately.
-The breadcrumbs will not evenly coat the potatoes and that is what you want.
+• The breadcrumbs will not evenly coat the potatoes and that is what you want.
+Just a little crunch.
+(OR you can skip).

-7. Add in olives the last 10 minutes.
-When you remove from oven, squeeze some lemon over potatoes.
+• Add olives in the last 10 minutes.
+When you remove from oven, squeeze lemon over potatoes.
+Season with more salt and pepper if needed.

 Please follow me on instagram.
 If you make this recipe, please tag me #spinachtiger.